 Apparent power

-AC power sources such as alternators, inverters and transformers are rated in kVA.
-The output of these devices is independent of power factor of the load.
+AC power sources such as alternators, inverters, and transformers are rated in kVA.
+The reason behind that is, the output of these devices is independent of the power factor of the load.

 Calculation of kVA – Apparent power

-For single phase, kVA can be calculated using the following formula.
+For a single phase, apparent power can be calculated using the following formula.

-For three phase, kVA can be calculated using the following formula.
+For three-phase, apparent power can be calculated using the following formula.

-For single phase, current can be calculated from kVA using the following formula.
+For a single phase, the current can be calculated from apparent power (S) using the following formula.

-For three phase, current can be calculated from kVA using the following formula.
+For three-phase, current can be calculated from the apparent power (S) using the following formula.

 Summing up